JasonToups/CrushIt/README.md

 ## Overview

-Crush it is a procedural block crushing game, where the player taps squares to make matches of the same color.
-If the match is the same color as the goal color, the goal total is reduced by the number of blocks matched.
+Crush It is a *procedural block crushing game*, where the player taps squares to make matches of the same color.
+If the match is the same color as the goal color, the *Goal Block Total* is reduced by the number of blocks matched.

 The goal for each round is to complete the goal number requirement.